petrarca95/Notes/topics/Udemy/The Ultimate MySQL Botcamp/Related_Data.md

 - Authors can have many books

-## 1:n Basics, The most Common Relationships
+## 1:n Basics, The most Common Relationship
 - lets start with an example, Customers and Orders (two tables)